paulross/skiplist/docs/source/performance.rst

 Notes:

 - Inserting at the beginning or in the middle takes the same time and exhibits O(log(N)) behaviour.
-- Inserting at the end is significantly faster with SkipLists with up to 1024 strings in them.
+- Inserting at the end is significantly faster with SkipLists with up to 4096 strings in them.
   It also exhibits O(log(N)) behaviour in this range.
-- Inserting at the end with SkipLists with more than 1024 strings in them starts to exhibit O(N) behaviour.
+- Inserting at the end with SkipLists with more than 4096 strings in them starts to exhibit O(N) behaviour.
+  Additionally the range between maximum test time and minimum test time increases to 2:1 or more.
+  Also the standard deviation of test times increases sharply with these SkipList lengths.
   I know not why this should be.

 .. todo::